babashka/sci/doc/libsci.md

-# Libsci
+# libsci

 To use sci as a shared library from e.g. C++, follow along with this tutorial.
-We illustrate what is happening when you run the script `libsci/compile`.
+We illustrate what is happening when you run the script `libsci/compile-libsci` and `libsci/compile-cpp`.

 ## Prerequisites